TheAgaveFairy/MojoCNN/README.md

 ### Known Limitations
 - GPU training not implemented (inference only)
-- Missing 84-unit penultimate layer from standard LeNet-5
+- Missing 84-unit penultimate layer from standard LeNet-5 and skip connections
 - Batch size limited to ~75 due to memory constraints
 - Some potential memory leaks in edge cases

 ### Planned Improvements
 - [ ] GPU training implementation
-- [ ] Complete LeNet-5 architecture with all layers
+- [ ] Complete LeNet-5 architecture with all features
 - [ ] Memory optimization (stack allocation where possible)
 - [ ] Kernel tiling and streaming optimizations
 - [ ] SIMD vectorization for CPU operations